phiresky/masters-thesis/content/2_preliminaries.md

 from many environments running in parallel), we create a new VecEnv implementation that flattens multiple agents in multiple environments.

-Similarily to the setup used for TRPO by @maxpaper, we collect the data of each agent as if that agent was the only agent in the world.
+Similarly to the setup used for TRPO by @maxpaper, we collect the data of each agent as if that agent was the only agent in the world.
 For example, a batch of a single step of 10 agents each in 20 different environment becomes 200 separate training samples.
 Each agent still only has access to its own local